Image (song): Critical reception

 Writing for The Line of Best Fit, Matthew Kim opined that, as in other songs on Imaginal Disk, the instrumentals match the lyricism vibe, praising the "crunchiness" of the final chorus of the track.
 Evan Sawdey for Spin said that the song "showed the group still could make spacey bangers if they wanted to".
 Flood Magazines Will Schube stated that it sounds "like [it] emanated from an alien spaceship", and that the bass and snare slaps "give the chorus a biting edge".
 Vogues Liam Hess described "Image" as a catchy "pop perfection" hard to find on other album released in 2024.

 "Image" was added to publications' listicles of best music.
 Under the Radar named "Image" the best song of its release week.
 Billboard added it to a list of the 20 Pop Songs From 2024 That Deserved to Be Smashes.
-In rankings of the best songs published in 2024, "Image" was placed at number 4 by Slant Magazine and number 25 by Consequence, with the latter's critic P. Ragusa believing that it contains "some of [the duo's] slickest instrumentals and satisfying melodies".
+In rankings of the best songs published in 2024, "Image" was placed at number 4 by Slant Magazine and number 25 by Consequence, with the latter's critic Paolo Ragusa believing that it contains "some of [the duo's] slickest instrumentals and satisfying melodies".
 "Image" was also added to an unranked year-end list by Billboard Philippines.